-Target Population(s) identified Where applicable the Issuer defined targeted populations for the respective project categories funded by the Social Bonds: Affordable housing: Persons entitled to a housing entitlement certificate, Wohnberechtigungsschein (WBS) according to the Berlin income limits.
+Target Population(s) identified

+Where applicable the Issuer defined targeted populations for the respective project categories funded by the Social Bonds:

+- Affordable Housing: Persons entitled to a housing entitlement certificate, Wohnberechtigungsschein (WBS) according to the Berlin income limits.
 Populations whose net cold rent is not more than 30% of the income of a tenant.
 Sections of the population with low and middle incomes.

-Affordable basic infrastructure8:subcategory public transport: All population in Berlin SME financing and employment generation: Small and medium-sized enterprises in Berlin.
-Access to public goods and services: Citizens of municipalities with a GDP/capita below the German average and/or an unemployment rate that is above the median of all German municipalities related to the commitment year.
-Also, the Issuer has chosen impact indicators for other categories included in its Social Bond Pool: Affordable basic infrastructure: subcategory water treatment and supply: All population in Berlin Access to essential services9: Participants in primary to tertiary education.
-Output, outcome and/or impact of projects at project or portfolio level The Issuer referred to existing indicator lists and catalogs from the Annex III of the HFIRSB: (i.e Number of benefiting people, number of facilities).
-A detailed analysis of impact indicators is available in Part III of this report. ~
+- Affordable Basic Infrastructure9: subcategory public transport: All population in Berlin

+- SME Financing and Employment Generation: Small and medium-sized enterprises in Berlin.

+- Access to Public Goods and Services:

+Citizens of municipalities with a

+GDP/capita below the German average

+and/or an unemployment rate that is

+above the median of all German

+municipalities related to the

+commitment year.

+Also, the Issuer has chosen impact indicators for other categories included in its Social Bond Pool:

-8 For the sub-categories 'waste management-services', and 'energy services' no loans were within the Social Bond Pool at the date of issuance.
+9 For the sub-categories 'waste management-services', and 'energy services' no loans were within the Social Bond Pool at the date of issuance.